Helping Victims of Rear-End Crashes Seek Compensation and Justice

 - Incorrect assumption about forward driver’s actions.
 The driver in back may intend to beat a red or yellow light, incorrectly believing that the motorist in front will do the same.

 Spivey Law Firm, Personal Injury Attorneys, P.A., works diligently to obtain compensation for injuries you or a loved one sustained in a rear-end collision.
-To learn more about your rights and legal options, schedule a free case evaluation with an experienced Fort Myers car accident attorney at our firm.
+To learn more about your rights and legal options, schedule a free case evaluation with an experienced attorney at our firm.
 Your case is handled on contingency, so you do not pay attorneys’ fees until we recover damages.
 Contact us today.

 More Helpful Information